Gajraj-shekhawat/MTechZilla-1/README.md

 Tech stack: react, redux, thunk, express,mongoDb,MUI,CSS

-description: You can start timer without Login in, to start timer create account and login quickly to see.
-I have mongoDb for data to store auth data. also used localstorage to persist data between refresh pages. for login and signup i have used MUI templates. and also optimised with redux.Thats it.
+description: You can not start the timer without Login in, I have used Private Routing for this, to start the timer create an account and log in quickly to see.
+I have used MongoDB for data to store auth data. also used local storage to persist data between refresh pages. for login and signup, I have used MUI templates. and also optimised with redux.
+That's it.

 <h1>Assignment 2</h1>
 <a href="https://isnt-gajraj-singh-shekhawat-awesome-b8339.netlify.app/">deployed link</a>